 Terms and Conditions:

-Coolum Beach Stay and Learn to Surf Package
+Looking for a Coolum Beach Stay and Learn to Surf Package?

-Stay at Growder Court 3 located in Coolum Beach QLD.
-It is three-bedroom self contained townhouse that sleeps up to eight guests.
+Stay at Growder Court 3, located in Coolum Beach, QLD.
+It is a three-bedroom self-contained townhouse that sleeps up to eight guests.

 Description of Accommodation and Attractions:

-Coolum Beach QLD: Growder Court 3 is three bedroom self-contained townhouse.
+This Coolum Beach Stay and Learn to Surf Package includes a stay in Coolum Beach, QLD: Growder Court 3, a three-bedroom, self-contained townhouse.
 Sleeps up to 8 guests.
-Ideal for Family, Group of Friends and Couple friendly.
-Less than 10 minute walk to beach and shops.
+Ideal for Families, Group of friends and Couples.
+Less than a 10-minute walk to the beach and shops.
 15-20 minute drive to Noosa (north) and Maroochydore (south).
-Located in quiet neighbourhood but short walk to beach, Coles, restaurants, cafes and shops.
-Great location for beach holiday.
+Located in a quiet neighbourhood but a short walk to the beach, Coles, restaurants, cafes and shops.
+Great location for a beach holiday.

-Local Activities include: learn to surf, surfing, climb Mt Coolum, Noosa, swimming, boating, cruises, fishing, shopping, Eumundi Markets, The Ginger Factory, Australia Zoo, Glass House Mountains and Maleny.
-So much more.
+Local Activities Include Learning to surf, surfing, climbing Mt Coolum, Noosa, swimming, boating, cruises, fishing, shopping, Eumundi Markets, The Ginger Factory, Australia Zoo, Glass House Mountains and Maleny.
+So much more for this Coolum Beach Stay and Learn to Surf Package

-Features include: internet, Netflix, Stan, fully equipped kitchen and outdoor setting with BBQ
+Features include the internet, Netflix, Stan, a fully equipped kitchen and an outdoor setting with a BBQ.

-Coolum Beach QLD is 1 hour and 35 minute drive north of Brisbane.
+Coolum Beach, QLD, is a 1-hour and 35-minute drive north of Brisbane.

 What’s Included: